horacioleon/challenge-remote-access/client_side.md

 			``ssh root@192.168.0.204`

-			Accept the key fingerprint wrinting "yes" and press ENTER, then put your password.
+			Accept the key fingerprint writing "yes" and press ENTER, then put your password.

 			````
 			[user@localhost ~]$ ssh root@client-a